MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

     - Select  **Run** in the Ribbon.

-### Option 2: Save a copy of the Flow outside of the solution
+### Option 2: Save a copy of the flows outside of the solution

-If you save a copy of the flow from the solution, the connections are created automatically for you.
-The drawback of this method is that if you copy the flow from the solution, the copy flow does not get updated when you update the solution package with newer versions.
-You will have to import the new solution and copy the flow again to upgrade it to the latest version. <!---KATHY SAYS: I found it somewhat awkward to refer to flow as singular when you need to do this for multiple flows.
-By using singular, you seem to e indicating there might be a reason to do it one way for some flows and the other way for others.
-If you didn't intend that, then it seems like both option 1 and option 2 introductions should refer to the flows in the plural.--->
+If you save a copy of the flows from the solution, the connections are created automatically for you.
+The drawback of this method is that if you copy the flows from the solution, the copied flows do not get updated when you update the solution package with newer versions.
+You will have to import the new solution and copy the flows again to upgrade it to the latest version.

 1. Go to the *Center of Excellence - Core Components* solution.